kubernetes/kubernetes/docs/getting-started-guides/logging.md

 ![BigQuery](bigquery-logging.png)

 We could also fetch the logs from Google Cloud Storage buckets to our desktop or laptop and then search them locally.
-The following command fetches logs for the counter pod running in a cluster which is itself in a GCE project called `myproject`.
+The following command fetches logs for the counter pod running in a cluster which is itself in a Compute Engine project called `myproject`.
 Only logs for the date 2015-06-11 are fetched.

 ```